-Accounting Professional & Ethical Standards Board Limited (APESB) is governed by an independent board of directors and has complete independence in its standard-setting activities whilst being funded by the three major accounting bodies.
+Accounting Professional & Ethical Standards Board Limited (APESB) is governed by an independent board of directors and has complete independence in its standard-setting activities.

 The primary objective of APESB is to develop and issue, in the public interest, appropriate professional and ethical pronouncements which apply to the membership of the three major Australian professional accounting bodies.
-A secondary objective of the APESB is to provide the opportunity or forum for the discussion and consideration of issues relating to professional and ethical pronouncements for accountants.
+A secondary objective of the APESB is to provide the opportunity or forum for the discussion and consideration of issues relating to professional and ethical pronouncements.